 Placement Agent.
 Eaton Vance Distributors, Inc., a broker-dealer registered with the SEC, is placement agent for the Trusts and the Gift Trust.
 It is an indirect, wholly-owned subsidiary of Morgan Stanley and an affiliate of Eaton Vance and the Trustee.
-The Placement Agent receives no compensation from the Common Trust, but does receive servicing fees from the Trusts as set forth under "Fees and Expenses" that the Placement Agent passes through to the Servicing Agents as described above.
-The Placement Agent also receives fundraising and servicing fees from the Gift Trust out of which the Placement Agent compensates financial advisors assisting in maintaining and servicing Charitable Accounts.
+The Placement Agent receives no compensation from the Common Trust or the Trusts.
+The Placement Agent receives fundraising and servicing fees from the Gift Trust out of which the Placement Agent compensates financial advisors assisting in maintaining and servicing Charitable Accounts.
 The Placement Agent is located at Two International Place, Boston, Massachusetts 02110.